 Description

-A new furnace with a brushless permanent magnet (BPM) blower motor is installed instead of a new furnace with a lower efficiency motor.
-This measure characterizes only the electric savings associated with the fan and could be coupled with gas savings associated with a more efficient furnace.
+An brushless permanent magnet (BPM) motor (known and referred in this measure as an electronically commutated motor (ECM)) is installed instead of a lower efficiency motor.
+This measure characterizes the electric savings associated with the fan and the interactive negative therm savings due to a reduction in waste heat of the fan when operating in heating mode.
+The efficiency ratings of high efficiency ASHP and CAC systems already account for the use of an ECM furnace blower motor, therefore incremental ECM savings are not incurred during heating or cooling for ASHP’s or cooling for CAC’s if savings are calculated for these systems using their AHRI efficiency ratings.

 Savings decrease sharply with static pressure so duct improvements, and clean, low pressure drop filters can maximize savings.
-Savings improve when the blower is used for cooling as well and when it is used for continuous ventilation, but only if the non-BPM motor would have been used for continuous ventilation too.
-If the resident runs the BPM blower continuously because it is a more efficient motor and would not run a non-BPM motor that way, savings are near zero and possibly negative.
-This characterization uses a 2009 Focus on Energy study of BPM blower motor savings in Wisconsin, which accounted for the effects of this behavioral impact.
+Savings occur when the blower is used for heating, cooling as well as when it is used for continuous ventilation, but only if the non-ECM motor would have been used for continuous ventilation too.
+If the resident runs the ECM blower continuously because it is a more efficient motor and would not run a non-ECM motor that way, savings are near zero and possibly negative.
+This characterization uses a 2016 Ameren Illinois study of ECM blower motors in Illinois, which accounted for the effects of this behavioral impact.

 This measure was developed to be applicable to the following program types: TOS, NC.